-- Minimization of the impact on the physical and human environment (villages, towns, settlements, special-area planning, trees, protected and sacred forests, RAMSAR sites, etc consideration of Technical, economic, environmental, cultural and social issues.) - Avoidance of areas with large transversal slope; - Avoidance of inaccessible zones, mountainous areas, protected areas and ecologically sensitive zones - Minimization of the cost of construction and maintenance of the substation (accessibility etc.) - Compliance with the local, regional and national development master plans of the builtup areas - Areas marked for future development has to be obtained from the relevant Town and Country Planning Department Office responsible for the area. - Guidance from CI-ENERGIES and LEC as appropriate regarding routing and planning standards in Cote d'Ivoire and Liberia respectively.
+- Minimization of the impact on the physical, biological and human environment (villages, towns, settlements, special-area planning, trees, protected and sacred forests, national parks, natural habitat, critical habitat, RAMSAR sites, etc consideration of Technical, economic, environmental, cultural and social issues.) - Avoidance of areas with large transversal slope; - Avoidance of inaccessible zones, mountainous areas, protected areas and ecologically sensitive zones - Minimization of the cost of construction and maintenance of the substation (accessibility etc.) - Compliance with the local, regional and national development master plans of the built-up areas Areas marked for future development has to be obtained from the relevant Town and Country Planning Department Office responsible for the area. - Guidance from TCN, CEB and GRIDCo and CI-ENERGIES as appropriate regarding routing and planning standards in Benin and Nigeria respectively.

 The Consultant shall propose and examine alternatives for the Substations and make a justified recommendation on optimal sites that minimizes Environmental and Social Impacts and conform to National, International and Funding Agencies' Guidelines.
 The justification for the recommended sites should contain among others, an evaluation of the advantages and disadvantages of each alternative of site examined.
-The proposed optimal site must avoid all environmental and social sensitive areas including protected forests, cultural and heritage sites, and RAMSAR sites.
+The proposed optimal site must avoid all environmental and social sensitive areas including protected forests, national parks, critical habitat, cultural and heritage sites, and RAMSAR sites.
 In this regard, the Consultant shall work very closely with designated experts from each national utility.
 The Consultant shall also carry out comprehensive public consultations in determining the line route and shall ensure that these consultations are documented in signed Minutes of Meeting with list of participants or similar.

-A detailed description of the selected site, including photographs and GPS coordinates, shall be provided by the Consultant depicting the location of all-natural obstacles such as relief features and artificial obstacles as well as all other useful details.
+A detailed description of the selected site, including photographs and GPS coordinates, shall be provided by the Consultant depicting the location of all natural obstacles such as relief features and artificial obstacles as well as all other useful details.
 The description shall include but not be limited to the location of the various obstacles listed below which should be featured in the drawings/maps:

-- a) Man-made structures or obstacles (all types of residential and non-residential structures such as roads, streets, schools, dams, hospitals, offices, commercial buildings, government buildings, - b) Infrastructure (existing power transmission and distribution lines, existing telephone lines, railroad, footpath and highway crossings, microwave towers, stream crossings etc.) - c) Physical features (rivers, streams, mountains, valleys, swamps, farmlands, forest reserves etc.)
+- a) Man-made structures or obstacles (all types of residential and non-residential structures such as roads, streets, schools, dams, hospitals, offices, commercial buildings, government buildings, - b) Infrastructure (existing power transmission and distribution lines, existing telephone lines, railroad, footpath and highway crossings, microwave towers, stream crossings etc.) - c) Physical and biological features (rivers, streams, mountains, valleys, swamps, farmlands, forest reserves etc.)